 ITEM 1A.
-RISK FACTORS
+RISK FACTORS.

 An investment in Shares involves a high degree of risk.
-Investors should consider carefully all of the risks described below, together with the other information contained in this Annual Report on Form 10-K (the "Report") and the Fund's Prospectus, before making a decision to invest in Shares.
+Investors should consider carefully all of the risks described below, together with the other information contained in this Report and the Fund's prospectus dated August 25, 2023 (the "Prospectus"), before making a decision to invest in Shares.
 If any of the following risks occur, the business, financial condition and results of operations of the Fund may be adversely affected.